Breast Asymmetry Correction (Poland Syndrome)

 - A breast enlargement of your smaller breast

-- A breast uplift (mastopexy) on one or both of your breast if the nipple is in a low position
+- A breast uplift (mastopexy) on one or both of your breasts if your nipple is in a low position

 - Surgery to reduce the size of one or both of your areolas (the brown area around your nipple)